-I love the beach and I have walk miles and miles collecting shells and stones.
-I love to create one of a kind pendants with my finds.
+I love the beach and I have walked miles and miles collecting shells and stones.
+I love to create one-of-a-kind pendants with my finds.

 The search begins

-I tried his method and it did not do much.
-It took some of the color out and loosen up some of the barnacles.
-I was so concern about the bleach spilling and getting on my cloths and I also did not get the result I wanted.
-I need to get of all of the barnacles of to make the top as smooth as possiable to use them to make jewelry.
+I tried this method, and it did not do much.
+It took some colors out and loosen up some barnacles.
+I was so concerned about the bleach spilling and getting on my clothes, and I also did not get the result I wanted.
+I need to get all the barnacles to make the top as smooth as possible to use them to make jewelry.

 What worked for me

-What I discovered that Liquid soap and hot water works.
-It is time consuming but the final look is what I wanted.
+What I discovered is that Liquid soap and hot waterworks.
+It is time-consuming, but the final look is what I wanted.
 I just did 1 at a time.
-I would soak it for a few hours is very hot water and soap.
+I would soak it for a few hours in very hot water and soap.
 Then I would use a big wire brush.
-Keep the shell wet and scrub any loose barnacles. when you do not see anything breaking loose any more start over with soaking them.
-Once the really hard barnacles where gone and the top was smoother I started using a smaller wire brush after soaking.
-When I finally started see the look I wanted I changed to a soft wire brush and soaking.
+Keep the shell wet and scrub any loose barnacles.
+When you do not see anything breaking loose anymore start over by soaking them.
+Once the hard barnacles were gone and the top was smoother, I started using a smaller wire brush after soaking.
+When I finally started seeing the look I wanted, I changed to a soft wire brush and soaking.
 Here is finally my clean shell.....

 - Abalone Shell ~ A labor of love Part 3